A model for structured information representation in neural networks: Abstract

 \section{Abstract}

-Currently existing neural network models lack an important computational capability of networks of neurons in the brain: the capability to reason on an abstract level, and to structure information according to abstract categories.
-While hardly anything is known about the processes underlying these capabilities in the human brain, experimental evidence for the organization of an important prerequisite for abstract reasoning has recently been found: for assigning words to thematic roles, such as subject or object.
-Such data from fMRI recordings indicate that assemblies in subregions of temporal cortex which encode thematic roles are shaped by concepts that are assigned to that role.
-We propose a model for the assignment of thematic content to variables that is consistent with these data and provides new functions to neural network computations.
-We provide a proof of principle that this model can be implemented even in networks of spiking neurons.
-It enables structured information retrieval and copying of information without routing, and provides a basis for the emulation of more demanding cognitive computations in networks of spiking neurons.
+Humans possess the capability to reason at an abstract level and to structure information into abstract categories, but the underlying neural processes have remained unknown.
+Experimental evidence has recently emerged for the organization of an important aspect of abstract reasoning: for assigning words to semantic roles in a sentence, such as agent (or subject) and patient (or object).
+Using minimal assumptions, we show how such a binding of words to semantic roles emerges in a generic spiking neural network through Hebbian plasticity.
+The resulting model is consistent with the experimental data and enables new computational functionalities such as structured information retrieval, copying data, and comparisons.
+It thus provides a basis for the implementation of more demanding cognitive computations by networks of spiking neurons.